All Episodes

 It didn't even count for crying out loud.

-You have taken uh a lot of heat throughout this election cycle, and you've also become a very good friend of Donald Trump.
+You have taken a lot of heat throughout this election cycle, and you've also become a very good friend of Donald Trump.

 They campaigned against Donald Trump, and they created this idea of this mad psycho who, if he gets in office, he's going to press the button and blow up the world.

-He's a racist, xenophobic, misogynistic, sexist, uh, hater.
+He's a racist, xenophobic, misogynistic, sexist hater.

-And so they created This picture of him and that was their campaign platform.
+And so they created this picture of him, and that was their campaign platform.

 Now, once Donald Trump won, this image that they created for a lot of America or their supporters, it didn't vanish with the election win for Donald Trump.

-So now they're there's an attitude of fear.
+So now there's an attitude of fear.

 And that's not the truth at all.

-They should have stuck to the issues, but they didn't, and they campaigned on hate and fear, and they use that as a platform, and now this is the result.
+And they campaigned on hate and fear, and they used that as a platform.

 They're definitely going to reap the fruit of those seeds that they sold.

-Believe me, the Bible says, uh be not deceived, God is not mocked.
+Believe me, the Bible says, be not deceived.

-Would you ever want dopey old Sean Hannity preaching from the pulpit?
+Why if you can quote scripture like that, would you ever want dopey old Sean Hannity preaching from the pulpit?

 I mean, seriously.

-Because because I heard Sean Hannity rolling out with scripture after scripture after scripture at the town hall meeting.
+Because I heard Sean Hannity rolling out with scripture after scripture after scripture at the town hall meeting.

-I I d by the way, Pastor Jeffers, you'll like this because I did study theology.
+By the way, Pastor Jeffers, you'll like this because I did study theology.

-I did study I went to a seminary, although I'm more Christian than I am Catholic now because I'm so disgusted with the Catholic church and and their handling of of their issues, but I do believe Jesus is the son of God, so don't worry.
+I went to a seminary, although I'm more Christian than I am Catholic now because I'm so disgusted with the Catholic Church and their handling of their issues.

-And uh I do believe he suffered, died for all of us for our sins, and we've all sinned and fallen short.
+And I do believe he suffered, died for all of us for our sins, and we've all sinned and fallen short.

-I mean, uh I'm I'm trying to understand it.
+I mean, I'm trying to understand it.

-I mean, securing our borders uh what's so bad about that, getting rid of criminal aliens, what's so bad about that?
+Getting rid of criminal aliens, what's so bad about that?

 What's so bad about that?